Last Updated on

 What You Need to Know:

-- Squatting with the feet straight forward requires more mobility, but it is NOT the most effective way to load this movement for most individuals.
+- Squatting with the feet straight forward requires more mobility, but it is NOT the most effective foot placement for squats for most individuals.

 - During the squat, the entire lower extremity, including the thigh, lower leg, and foot should be in a straight line to optimize loading potential.